oakstreetfalls/oakstreetfalls.github.io/Analysis/ThingsThatMakeYouGoHmmm.md

 10/5/2017

 Why did Mrs. Gentry and Mr. Lozano both not follow step 2?
+How much were they involved?
 >"2.
 For all other equipment, attach a repair/service quote from the vendor.
 Vendors must be either on the Vendor Bid List or a Purchasing Cooperative.
 These can be found on the Procurement & ecommerce intranet website at http://intranet.int.neisd.net/purc/purchasing_tips.html"
 * [Equipment Repair/Service Request](https://oakstreetfalls.github.io/Evidence/Email/UMP/Misdirected%20POs/messages/Attachments-8/Repair%20HP%20Design%20jet%20T1300.pdf)
 * "Johnny asked me to return this request to you.
 You need to have quotes from vendors that are on bid."[See email sent Friday, October 6, 2017 2:46 PM, Subject: FW: ATTACHED: Repair Request